 Professor of Plastic Surgery, Emeritus

 Scaife Hall, Suite 6B, 3550 Terrace Street

 Ernest K. Manders, MD, is a plastic surgeon with broad interests.
 He does reconstructive surgery, hand surgery, and aesthetic surgery.
 He is a surgical educator, actively teaching in the University of Pittsburgh Residency Program.
 He has been doing research in plastic surgery for his entire career and has produced about 300 publications, posters, videos, and patents.
 His work in tissue expansion helped develop the field for the entire world.
 His design of the tissue expander for breast reconstruction is used around the world today.
 He has also made contributions to tissue banking.

 Recognizing the shortage of doctors in rural America, Dr. Manders has started a rural residency program in plastic surgery in his old home town of Coos Bay, Oregon.
 The purpose is to acquaint doctors in training with life and practice in a small town, with the hope that some of them will choose rural practice over urban practice in the future.
-So far in two years of the program, two residents have been placed in Oregon and two more are likely to return to the Northwest.
+So far in five years of the program with 7 residents, two residents have been placed in Oregon and four more are entering small town practice.
 This program has been very gratifying for all involved.

 Dr. Manders has maintained a wide ranging investigative career.
 He has invented products that have gone to market and which have helped patients all over the world.
 His diverse papers on treatments for surgical problems have been published in a wide array of journals.
 Many of his residents have gone on to be very successful investigators and authors themselves.
 He has given some 680 invited papers and addresses at medical meetings over his career.